How regulatory authorities support compliance

 Types of conditions

-Condition on provider approval: addresses issues that affect, or potentially affect, all the provider’s services.
+Provider approval: to address issues that affect, or potentially affect, all the provider’s services.

 For example, if the regulatory authority has concerns about an applicant’s management capacity, it might impose a condition limiting the number, or size, of services the provider can operate.

-Condition on service approval: address issues relevant to the particular service.
+Service approval: to address issues relevant to the particular service.

-For example, a regulatory authority might grant a service approval with a condition limiting the age of children that may attend, pending further information to satisfy the regulatory authority that the service premises are suitable for very young children.
+For example, a regulatory authority might grant a service approval with a condition limiting the age of children that may attend, pending further information to satisfy the regulatory authority that the service premises is suitable for very young children (e.g. nappy changing facilities).

-For example, limiting a person’s nomination as nominated supervisor to services that primarily educate and care for children over preschool age, if their qualification or experience is specifically related to school age children.
+For example, stopping a person becoming a nominated supervisor at services that educate and care for children 0-2 years of age, if their qualification or experience is specifically related to school age children.

-What is an approved provider breaches a condition?
+What if an approved provider does not comply with a condition?

-If an approved provider breaches a condition on approval, the regulatory authority may consider taking further compliance action.
+If an approved provider does not comply with a condition, the regulatory authority may consider taking further compliance action.